ColinLeung-NiloCat/UnityURPToonLitShaderExample/README.md

 3. Change your character's material's shader to "SimpleURPToonLitExample(With Outline)"
 4. (optional) edit material properties
 5. setup DONE, you can now test your character with any number of lightprobe/directional light/point light/spot light
-6. most important: open these shader files, read, understand how to write shader in URP
+6. most important: open these shader files, spend some time reading it, you will understand how to write shader in URP very quickly
 7. most important: open "SimpleURPToonLitOutlineExample_LightingEquation.hlsl", edit it, experiment with your own lighting equation ideas, which is the key part of toon lit shader!

 What is not included in this simplified example shader?
 -------------------
-For simplicity, we removed these features(80% of the original shader) from this example shader, else this shader will be way too complex for reading & learning.
+For simplicity, I removed these features from this example shader (deleted 80% of the original shader), else this shader will be way too complex for reading & learning.
 - face sphere proxy normal
 - hair "angel ring" reflection
 - smooth outline normal auto baking